 Option #3: Period Underwear

-Next up on our list of the best eco-friendly period products is period underwear (aka period panties).
+Next up on our list of the best eco-friendly and organic period products is period underwear (aka period panties).
 They come in two different styles:

 - Leak-proof only, with no absorbent padding in them